mkramlich/portfolio/sw-eng-MikeKramlich.txt

 * "I worked with Michael Kramlich when I was the director of software engineering at BlockDot.
 Michael was the lead delivery engineer for Blockdot's Khaki Pants Pete iOS app.
 Working with Michael was absolutely fantastic!
 He is an excellent engineer, has a great 'get it done' drive to ship code, and goes above and beyond in making smart decisions that save time and improve the app experience.
 A perfect example of this is Michael's initiative to take the original Khaki Pants Pete spec and see the opportunity to make the underlying iOS game engine more generic and flexible via a data-driven XML game file format that made adjusting the game play, settings, actions and visual experience very easy.
 This single innovation allowed us to ship on time with a great experience despite the multitude of late 'change requests' from the customer that so often occur in our industry.
 I can't wait to work with him again!"

-* “Also, in keeping with Mike Kramlich's design goal of keeping the game simple and focused on the combat, you don't design your ships a la Space Empires IV or develop your technology tees as per Master of Orion, Reach for the Stars, and Space Empires IV.
+* "Also, in keeping with Mike Kramlich's design goal of keeping the game simple and focused on the combat, you don't design your ships a la Space Empires IV or develop your technology tees as per Master of Orion, Reach for the Stars, and Space Empires IV.
 You collect money, you build ships, you move, and you have combat.
 It's pretty simple in execution—more chess than Sid Meier's Civilization.
 It is more like the table-top marble game Albedo than Othello or Go.
 Movement is important, but it is restricted enough that grand flanking movements aren't likely.
-If you can maintain your front lines and make sure you have enough reserves to cover a potential breakthrough, you can keep pushing forward by taking a few systems each turn.” -- by Johnny Wilson (ex editor of Computer Gaming World), in his preview of my game Shattered Stars, back when I ran ZodLogic Games and he was part of the Manfesto Gaems
+If you can maintain your front lines and make sure you have enough reserves to cover a potential breakthrough, you can keep pushing forward by taking a few systems each turn." -- by Johnny Wilson (ex editor of Computer Gaming World), in his preview of my game Shattered Stars, back when I ran ZodLogic Games and he was part of Manifesto Gaems

 Culture & Policies